ericka-howard/ericka-howard.github.io/index.md

 ### What I'm working on right now:

 * Looking for data science opportunities
-* Finishing my master's project: Local Climate Zone Classification in Mega Urban Areas using Satellite Imagery and Random Forests [GitHub](https://github.com/erickabsmith/masters-project-lcz-classification)
+* Finishing my master's project: Local Climate Zone Classification in Mega Urban Areas using Satellite Imagery and Random Forests. [[GitHub]](https://github.com/erickabsmith/masters-project-lcz-classification)
 * Teaching statistical concepts and R labs to undergraduate and graduate students.

 ### Some of my past projects: